Invest Financial Corporation

-Invest Financial Corporation (styled by the company in its own literature as INVEST Financial Corporation) was an American broker/dealer.
-Invest supervises and supports both financial institutions and independent registered representatives who offer advisory services, investment and insurance products.
+Invest Financial Corporation was an American broker/dealer that operated between 1982 and 2018 when it was acquired by LPL Financial.

+Invest supervised and supported both financial institutions and independent registered representatives who offered advisory services, investment and insurance products.
 Invest was formed in 1982 under Dan McConnell and was the first firm to offer securities inside a bank lobby.

-Invest had over $24 billion in assets managed by over 1,200 Advisers who are registered with Invest.
+By 2018, Invest had over $24 billion in assets managed by over 1,200 Advisers who are registered with Invest.
 Invest’s total registered advisers accounted for 1,136 full-time advisers and 274 part-time advisers in approximately 150 Financial Institutions.
-Invest Corporate Office is located in Tampa, Florida and employed over 165 staff members who support financial advisers.
+Invest Corporate Office was located in Tampa, Florida and employed over 165 staff members who supported financial advisers.

 History

-Formed and solely-owned by Dan McConnell in 1982, Invest Financial was later bought by Brentwood Securities.
+Formed and solely owned by Dan McConnell in 1982, Invest Financial was later bought by Brentwood Securities.
 Brentwood changed its name to Investment Services for America (ISFA) – ISFA Holding Company.
 Kemper Financial, a major shareholder of ISFA sold Invest to First American National Bank in 1996.
 First American National Bank was then bought by AmSouth Bank in mid-1999.

 In 2000, Invest was sold by AmSouth Bank to National Planning Holdings (NPH) and is still a subsidiary of the corporation.
 Under the NPH umbrella, in 2004, Invest implemented EOE software and E-Sign technology.
 EOE is a network of online forms, electronic blotters, and basic compliance checks that representatives use when working with clients.
 E-Sign, a part of EOE, allows representatives to get client signatures for documentation on an electronic pad, eliminating paperwork.